-This article will help you design a business for the future that needs to be virus proof.
+This article will help you design business for the future that needs to be virus-proof.
 In particular, a Corona proof business.

 International currency revenue, local currency cost